Burnett01/sys-api/README.md

 #=> {"response":"Hello World"}
 ```

-Check the wiki for more: https://github.com/Burnett01/sys-api/wiki/Routing
+Check the wiki for more: [Go to Wiki](https://github.com/Burnett01/sys-api/wiki/Routing)

 ---

 ### Authorization

 Such as Restify, currently only HTTP Basic Auth and HTTP Signature are supported.

 In addition, we allow bcyrpt encrypted passwords to be used in Basic Auth HTTP header,